mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 # Output = ['¡Hola, ¿cómo estás?']
 ```

-To use mlflow evaluate we need to prepare some data to provide as input to our LLM.
+To use mlflow evaluate we need to prepare some sample data to provide as input to our LLM.
+In our scenario this would be the material the company is trying to translate.

 In this example we will define some common english expressions which we want translated.

 ```python